7mind/blog/_posts/2019-04-25-no-more-orphans.md

 import mylib.interop.cats._
 ```

-If your library is foundational to an application, such as a database driver or an effect system, nearly every file in user's
+If your library is foundational to an application, such as a database driver or an effect system, nearly every file in a user's
 application might have to repeat these magic imports.
 Worse still, your library might not even be the only library that exports orphans.
 The import tax compounds for every
 other library that follows this pattern!